 When you choose your domain name, you’ll be offered it in a variety of permutations: com, co.uk, wales, biz etc. It’s worth investing in all the main top-level domains to stop a competitor coming along and snaffling them up.

 Your website needs space on a server – and there’s a cost associated with this.
 How much you pay will depend on the quality of the hosting service you use, but it’s an ongoing website cost that you can’t avoid.
-Equally, choose the wrong type of hosting and you may start to experience problems with your website in terms of accessibility and your website’s performance.
-Often it’s a case of ‘Buy cheap buy twice!‘

 Not all hosting is the same.
 While cost will always be a consideration, check out the average server ‘uptime’ quoted by the hosting companies you are considering.
 One area many forget is the routes to communicate with the hosting service.
 Many have ‘ticket systems’ which have no guarantees on when they’ll get back to you.
-We provide human support so you will always talk to a human that can help even if it’s just to escalate the issue to the right person.

 Make sure you get an SSL on your website or it will be deemed as unsafe.